 Manage a notebook instance

-Step 1: Accessing Notebook Instances
+Accessing Notebook Instances

 - Instance List: You'll see a list of your existing notebook instances, including their names, creation dates, status (e.g., running, stopped), and configuration.

-Step 2: Accessing Running Instances
+Accessing Running Instances

-After creating your notebook instance, you can access it by clicking on the provided link.
+After starting your notebook instance, you can access it by clicking on the provided link.
 This link will take you directly to the Jupyter notebook interface where you can begin working on your projects.

 - Open JupyterLab: Once an instance is running, click the "Open JupyterLab" button to launch the JupyterLab interface in your web browser.